abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 * After the first user updated the record, the second user tries to update the same record without getting the last state of the record.
 And therefore `AbpDbConcurrencyException` is thrown because **ConcurrencyStamp** values are different from each other.

-* The second user should close and re-open the model to get the last state of the record and then he/she can make changes to the current record.
+* The second user should close and re-open the model to get the last state of the record and then they can make changes to the current record.